My Stay at Omni Amelia Island Plantation Resort

 The Sprouting Project hosted another dinner.
 Although the local snapper was the star of the show, my favorite parts of the meal were the beef, array of salads, and peach cobbler.
 The Sprouting Project is a special feature at the Omni Amelia Island Plantation Resort developed as a culinary interaction dinner.
 Here, diners can see the advanced technology of aquaponic greenhouses, the organic gardens, and have a memorable farm-to-table experience.
 Check out their beehives and pick up their delicious local honey that is available for purchase.

 Points of interest around the Omni Amelia Island Plantation Resort are a Fitness Center, Boat Ramp, Drummond Park & Playground (a big draw for children), Golf Channel Academy, The Spa & Salon, Nature Center, and the boutique shops such as Harrison’s Mercantile and Monkey Barrel.
 A tram is available to drive you around the complex and there are designated walking paths.

-If you are a conference attendee, vacationing family, or just out for a weekend getaway, the Omni Amelia Island Plantation will satisfy your needs.
+If you are a conference attendee, a vacationing family, or just out for a weekend getaway, the Omni Amelia Island Plantation will satisfy your needs.
 Park the car and enjoy everything you need right on the property.

 39 Beach Lagoon Road